 With TurboTax DIY also means you are not alone.
-You can connect live via one-way video to a TurboTax Expert or credentialed CPAs or enrolled agents with TurboTax SmartLook™ to get your questions answered when you need to.
+You can connect live via one-way video to a TurboTax Expert or credentialed Tax Expert with TurboTax SmartLook™ to get your questions answered when you need to.

 You can also jump-start your taxes by snapping a photo of your W-2 and TurboTax automatically puts your information directly on your return.
 With TurboTax you don’t need to know anything about tax laws or tax forms.

 Whether you’re seeking professional assistance or a tax software, going taxes alone is one thing you can easily avoid.
 The IRS tax code can seem overwhelming but it shouldn’t be, especially if seek help.

 That’s what making smart tax moves is all about!

 Thank you for these tips, Jeff.
 Nice and useful article.

 Personally for me tax system is something incredibly difficult and troublesome.
 I used to ask my husband to do all the calculations for me but TurboTaxes changed my life in a better way.
 It decreased workload both for me and attention of my husband is not distracted to the things he doesn’t want to do.

 Great tips Jeff.
 I don’t have all of my tax forms just yet, but I have the important ones in order to get an idea of how my refund will look like.
 I was able to plug the numbers in TurboTax and saw that my refund was a little higher than anticipated.

 That’s slightly good news but like you wrote I could have done better things with that money during the year!
 But with that info I can now adjust my withholding so I won’t have as large of a refund next year.